Year of No Light: History

+The group worked with French contemporary artist Christian Vialard on Le Temps de l'Ecoute, a video installation reinventing Yves Klein's Monotone Symphony, exhibited at la Villa Arson in 2011.

-In late 2014, Year Of No Light embarked on their first ever US tour, playing eleven dates.
+In late 2014, Year of No Light embarked on their first ever U.S. tour, playing eleven dates.
 Sludge metal band Take Over And Destroy opened for the first nine shows with various other openers, booked in west coast and southwestern states.
 The tour then concluded with two nights at New York venue Saint Vitus.
 The band however performed as a five-piece during this tour, with the band citing guitarist Pierre Anouilh's visa issues preventing him from touring.